 Dignitaries attending the ceremony were Culpeper Mayor Michael T. Olinger, Virginia SAR President and Culpeper Minutemen Chapter Member Bill Schwetke, Virginia DAR Regent LeAnn Turbyfill, Virginia C.A.R.
 President Catie Wasenko, and Virginia C.A.R.
 Senior President Stacey Wajciechowski.

-Thirty SAR compatriots attended the ceremony, representing nine Virginia SAR Chapters and one West Virginia Chapter.
+Thirty-one SAR compatriots attended the ceremony, representing nine Virginia SAR Chapters.
 Eighteen participated in the Color Guard, and ten fired in the musket volley.
 Virginia Chapters attending included Col William Grayson, Col James Wood II, Culpeper Minutemen, Fairfax Resolves, Fort Harrison, George Mason, George Washington, Thomas Jefferson, and Williamsburg.